insighio/docs/content/hardware/_index.en.md

 | [SatIoT]({{< relref "./shields/connectivity/insighio-shield-astrocast.md" >}}) | **INS-S-C-AST** | Satellite IoT based on ASTROCAST network | Environmental Monitoring in remote areas (oceans, mountains) |

 {{% notice info %}}
-There is also a series of former/inactive hardware boards that are not commercially available.
-Page [Inactive]({{< relref "./inactive/_index.en.md" >}}) lists these boards.
+There is also a series of deprecated hardware boards that are not commercially available.
+Page [Deprecated]({{< relref "./deprecated/_index.en.md" >}}) lists these boards.
 Notice that interest for these boards is hanlded on an ad-hoc basis.
 {{% /notice %}}